where professionals get the latest information about standards for AR

 AR Vocabulary/Terminology

-One of the impediments to progress towards universal AR standards is a lack of a common vocabulary among the different community members.
-In order to begin addressing this issue, the participants of the International AR Standards Meeting created the beginning of a lexicon which can be used by experts for communicating AR concepts to people in other disciplines.
+One of the impediments to progress towards universal AR adoption is a lack of a common vocabulary among the different community members.
+In order to begin addressing this issue, the participants of the first International AR Standards Meeting started a lexicon for communicating AR concepts to people in other disciplines.
+This page hosts all the current information about the AR glossary and related work.

 During the Fifth meeting of the community, significant new work was done.
-The most current file as of May 3, 2012 is available here.
+The vocabulary (as of May 3, 2012) prior to being fully incorporated into the AR Reference Model is available here in PDF and here in HTML format.

 Past meetings